DigitalYD/Spiderverse/README.md

 # Spiderverse
-Spider bot... spider bot... does whatever a spider bot does.
+Spider bot... spider bot... does whatever a spider bot does!